RAFTA-AIRBORNE/AEMpyX_public/README.md

 Do this regularly to keep everything consistent!

-(2) Create an appropriate conda environment (including the necessary prerequisites) from the files AEMpyX.yml or AEMpyX.txt found in the AEMpyX/environment  directories by entering
+(2)  Create an appropriate conda environment (including the necessary prerequisites) from the files AEM.yml or AEM.txt found in the AEMpyX/environment  directories by entering

-_conda env create -f AEMpyX.yml_
+_conda env create -f AEM.yml_

 or

-_conda create --name AEMpyX --file AEMpyX.txt_
+_conda create --name AEMpyX --file AEM.txt_

 in the command window (powershell under windows).
+Not that the former will create an environment called _AEM_, the latter one called _AEMpyX_.
+In that case you can choose an arbitrary name.

 This will set up a Python 3.11 environment with all dependencies for aempy.
 Don't forget to update also the used environment regularly, using _conda update --name AEMpyX --all_!